 This makes having the right coverage pretty important.
-Our independent agents can walk you through the ins and outs of painters insurance to make sure you have the protection you need.
+Our independent insurance agents can walk you through the ins and outs of painters insurance to make sure you have the protection you need.

-A business owner’s policy will usually include the following:
+A business owner’s policy will usually include:

 Commercial painters are not the only ones who should have coverage in place.
-Businesses that do work in addition to painting, like demo, construction and remodeling can still benefit from the policies mentioned above.
+Businesses that do work in addition to painting, like demo, construction, and remodeling can still benefit from the policies mentioned above.

 The cost of painters insurance depends on the amount of coverage and a number of other factors like size, location, number of vehicles, and state regulations.
 Whether you specialize in interior painting or exterior can also affect the cost.